Paul Addison: The Road to 1945

 Addison's first book was The Road to 1945 which was published with Jonathan Cape in 1975.
 It has been described as "a landmark in the writing of contemporary history" in Britain.
 It followed the publication of Calder's influential The People's War (1969) but focused more narrowly on the causes of the landslide victory of the Labour Party in the 1945 general election.
 He wrote:

 Addison's argument was that the "post-war consensus" reflected an ideological convergence which had occurred during the Second World War itself.
 He consisted that both Conservative and Labour parties had broadly converged on the need for a managed economy, limited nationalisation, and a welfare state in this period.
 The Road to 1945 was influential in framing the arguments in the political history of the Second World War in the United Kingdom.

 Later work

-Addison lectured at Pembroke College before moving to the University of Edinburgh in 1967.
-He remained at the university for most of his career.
+Addison lectured at Pembroke College, Oxford before moving to the University of Edinburgh in 1967.
+He remained at Edinburgh for most of his career.
 He published several further works on British politics during the wartime and post-war periods.
 These included two noted biographies of Winston Churchill, namely Churchill on the Home Front (1992) and Churchill: The Unexpected Hero (2005).

-From 1996, he was director of the Centre for Second World War Studies.
+From 1996, he was director of the Centre for Second World War Studies in Edinburgh.
+He worked alongside Jeremy Crang on a series of works exploring "the key role of propaganda, information and the state’s monitoring of civilian morale during the war" as well as the Blitz.
 He retired in 2005 and became a fellow of the Royal Society of Edinburgh in 2006.

-His students included the future prime minister Gordon Brown.
-It has been argued that Addison's influence led to Brown's decision to raise the top rate of income tax during his premiership.
+Addison's students at Edinburgh included the future prime minister Gordon Brown who provided a tribute at Addison's funeral.
+It has been argued that Addison's influence led to Brown's decision to raise the top rate of income tax about 40% during his premiership.

+Personal life and death

+Addison married Rosy Sheehan in 1979, and they had two children.
+He died from lung cancer at the Royal Infirmary of Edinburgh on 21 January 2020, aged 76.